TymeFly/eel/README.md

       .evaluate()
       .asText();

-This example uses the fluent API provided by `EelContext.factory()` to create an EelContext object.
-This context is then used to compile an Expression.
+This example uses the fluent API provided by `EelContext.factory()` to create an EelContext object, and then uses it to compile an Expression.
 The EelContext object can be reused in as many calls to `Eel.compile()` as need.

 **Inline Symbols Table**